David-Kopczynski/nix/README.md

 | `fprintd-enroll` | enroll fingerprint reader |

 ## 🚀 Setup
 When copying the system to a new device it is necessary to add some base configurations to the system in order to clone this repository.
 The configuration can be found in `./nixos/initial.configuration.nix` while the SSH keys should be copied into `~/.ssh` or generated with `ssh-keygen`.
 Afterwards, the setup script can be run with `sh setup.sh` to setup all files for the first time.
+(When migrating the system to another device, the keystore in `~/.local/share/keyrings` should also be copied to the new device.)